Skip to main content

 List#

-List is a data-type which can hold a collection of values.
-And each value present in the list is called an element.
-A list can contain elements of different types say number, text, date etc. grouped together.
-So you can store a number, a text, a date etc as different elements in the same list.
-The elements in a list are marked using an index value.
+List is a data type which can hold a collection of values.
+Each value in the list is called an element.
+A list can hold elements of different types (number, text, etc.) grouped together.
+The elements in a list are referenced by index.